joe-willmott/maths-test/README.md

 * answer
 * question

-When using session-level vriables, the app must use a secret_key. his is defined in app.py.
+When using session-level variables, the app must use a secret_key. his is defined in app.py.

 There are 3 routes in the app:
 * "/"